holloway87/hw-basics-bundle/README.md

  * Create Breadcrumbs and access them in your twig layouts with a global function
  * A base controller class exists to easily encode an entity's password or generate a random one
  * Copy twitter bootstrap files to your resource directory on composer update or install
+ * A utility class to manipulate images with the gd library (cut a rectangle, resize, black & white filter, ...)

 Feature plans